NCF Policy Agenda

-Reform plans must include the future proofing of social care with specific measures to encourage innovation, digital transformation & new models of care.
+Reform plans must include the future-proofing of social care with specific measures to encourage innovation, digital transformation & new models of care.
 We need sustainable transformation and infrastructure funding beyond pockets of brilliance to support social care to meet the needs of the care customer of the future.
 This should be treated as an integral part of public infrastructure.

-Why should the Government future proof social care?
+Why should the Government future-proof social care?
 To equip us for the future of social care, the government must support research and debate with the future customers and the families and loved ones of those who will need and want care and support.
 It must take the opportunity to explore and co-produce new models of care and innovations in care which will better meet people’s needs and choices.
 The demographics of our future customers is changing quite rapidly and we must prepare to meet their needs, be that increasingly diverse communities, more people who are LGBTQ+ or those ageing without children.
 Commissioning and procurement practices will require a significant culture change to encourage and fund innovation and manage the risk and opportunities ahead.
 The approach from the regulator through its new strategy and regulatory framework, needs to reward innovation, and in particular, digital innovation.

 Technology is also a key element in the reform of social care.
 If there is to be a successful and long-lasting reform to the social care system, the government needs to seize the opportunity to use innovation, digital technology and data, to generate the insights necessary for a joined-up approach which enhances the quality of care, independence and the prevention focus as well as proving a view on the effectiveness and impact of the sector.

 What must the Government do to future proof social care?
-The government must capitalise on the potential of digital technology in social care and create an infrastructure fund, to enable the sector speed up its adoption of proven technologies, which can enhance quality of care and outcomes for people, such as artificial intelligence, assistive technology, predictive analytics and apps.
-This must be underpinned by the implementation of the high-speed broadband, WiFi and 5G needed to make a digitally-enabled and data-driven social care a reality.
+The government must capitalise on the potential of digital technology in social care and create an infrastructure fund, to enable the sector to speed up its adoption of proven technologies, which can enhance quality of care and outcomes for people, such as artificial intelligence, assistive technology, predictive analytics and apps.
+This must be underpinned by the implementation of high-speed broadband, WiFi and 5G needed to make a digitally-enabled and data-driven social care a reality.